 Dr. Amit Sharma is a board-certified physician who specializes in interventional pain management.
 Dr. Sharma is the Director of the Pain Program at Good Samaritan Hospital Medical Center, and also serves as its Chairman of the Division of Pain Medicine for the Department of Anesthesiology.

-Recognized by his peers and patients for his skill and commitment, Castle Connolly recently selected Dr. Sharma as one of the Top Doctors in the US for Pain Medicine, for the second consecutive year, and was recognized by New York Magazine as a Best Doctor in his field.
+Recognized by his peers and patients for his skill and commitment, Dr. Sharma was recently selected by Castle Connolly as one of the Top Doctors in the US for Pain Medicine, for the second consecutive year, and was recognized by New York Magazine as a Best Doctor in his field.
 He has also consistently received the “Patients Choice Awards” and “Compassionate Doctor Award” over the last few years.
 He is a lifetime member of American Society of Interventional Pain Physicians and a member of numerous national and international pain societies.

 Dr. Sharma obtained his medical education at All India Institute of Medical Sciences, considered the Harvard of Asian Subcontinent.
 He completed his residency in anesthesiology at The College of Physicians & Surgeons of Columbia University in New York City.
 He then obtained fellowship training in interventional pain medicine at Johns Hopkins School of Medicine.
 Dr. Sharma was an Assistant Professor at Columbia University prior to going in private practice.